 Hongkun Park, Ph.D.

-Hongkun Park is a Broad Institute Member and a professor of chemistry and of physics at Harvard University.
+Hongkun Park is an associate member at the Broad Institute and a professor of chemistry and of physics at Harvard University.
 He is also affiliated with the Harvard Center for Brain Science, Harvard Stem Cell Institute, and Harvard Quantum Optics Center.
 He is a participant in Klarman Cell Observatory projects that focus on T-cell differentiation and transcriptome variation at the single-cell level.

 Park’s research interests lie in developing a detailed physical and chemical understanding of nanometer-sized materials and applying this knowledge to possible technological applications.
 One of Park’s current research efforts toward these general goals is in the area of nano-bio interfacing.
 The goal of this effort is to develop new nanoscale tools for interrogating living cells and cell networks.